Reverb-And-Spice/UIFramework/README.md

 ### Controllers:
-Custom components added to the ugui game objects that controls them based on the model
+Custom components added to the ugui game objects that controls them based on the model Each controller has a reference to the model they're supposed to represent to the user.

 ### View:
 The actual interface the user interacts with.